 Sec.
 1053.
-Behavioral Health Facility Contingency Fund - NEW (UNENFORCEABLE)
+Behavioral Health Facility Contingency Fund - NEW

 Senate and Conference limit expenditures from the behavioral health facility contingency line item until the funds are transferred to another line item.
-(Signing letter states section is unenforceable).

 Sec.
 1061.
 Caro Regional Mental Health Center - REVISED

 Requires DHHS to only use the funds appropriated for the Caro Regional Mental Health Center to support a psychiatric hospital at its current location, includes legislative intent that the Caro Regional Mental Health Center remain open and operational at its current location and that any capital outlay funding be used for planning and construction at the current location instead of a new location.
 Executive deletes.
 House, Senate, and Conference include minor revisions to the capital outlay intent language.